AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

 We have implemented all methods in original templatep.
 But because of using custom `"Update"` message as our way to implement main loop, we have to add it to handled messages.
-To  handle receiving of `"Update"` we have to override Akka `UntypedActor`'s method `onReceive(Object message)` Because we want to keep handling other messages too, let's copy `JavaInternalAgent`'s implementation.

-We need to check type of received `message` to be able to cast it to correct type.
-For predefined `Start()`, `Stop()` and `Restart()` we want to call corresponding methods and tell the result to sender of message and tell which Actor answered.
+To  handle receiving of `"Update"` we have to override Akka `UntypedActor`'s method `onReceive(Object message)` We need to check type of received `message` to be able to cast it to `String`.
+If `message` is `String` and equals `"Update"`, `update` method is called.
+Handling of other messages is done by JavaInternalAgent class implementation of `onReceive` method, so we can call `super.onReceive` for unmatched message.

-For our custom `"Update"` message we want just run method `update`.

 ```Java
   /**